HarvardPL/formulog/README.md

 If `mvn package` hangs during testing, it likely means that something is wrong with Z3.
 You can compile without testing by adding the `-DskipTests` flag.

-## Running FormuLog
+## Running Formulog

-The executable FormuLog JAR that you have either downloaded or built expects a single FormuLog file as an argument.
+The executable Formulog JAR that you have either downloaded or built expects a single Formulog file as an argument.

-For example, if you save this FormuLog program to `greeting.flg`
+For example, if you save this Formulog program to `greeting.flg`

 ```
 input entity(string)